ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   available.

 * Charts are not available for problems that use the randomization setting in Studio.
-Because these problems can result in numerous possible submission variants, both correct and incorrect, edX Insights does not attempt to graph them.
-The Submissions report and downloadable .csv file are available for these problems, and include one row for each problem-variant-answer combination selected by your students.
+Because such problems can result in numerous possible submission variants, both correct and incorrect, edX Insights does not attempt to graph them.
+The Submissions report and downloadable .csv file are available for such problems, and include one row for each problem-variant-answer combination selected by your students.